Vera Cruz (film): Production

 Burt Lancaster and Harold Hecht had just signed a contract with United Artists to make two films, starting with Apache, also directed by Robert Aldrich.
 Just before filming on that movie began in October 1953, Lancaster announced their second film would be Vera Cruz with himself and Gary Cooper, based on a story by Borden Chase.

 In December 1953, after Apache finished filming, Lancaster announced Aldrich would direct Vera Cruz.

 United Artists were so happy with Apache they changed the two-picture deal with Hecht and Lancaster into a two-year deal covering seven films.

 Casting

 Before taking the role of Ben Trane, Gary Cooper was advised by Clark Gable not to work with Burt Lancaster, fearing the younger actor would upstage him.

 Mari Blanchard was meant to play the female lead and Hecht signed to borrow her from Universal.
 However, there was a clause forbidding her to appear on television which Hecht disagreed with.
 Instead they cast Denise Darcel.
 Mamie Van Doren claimed in her autobiography Playing the Field that Lancaster interviewed her for the role of the Countess, but she lost the part after refusing to sleep with him.

-Charles Bronson was billed under his real name, 'Charles Buchinsky', in the film.
-It was the last time he would be credited that way, before adopting his more well-known stage name.
+This film marks the last time Charles Bronson was billed under his original name, 'Charles Buchinsky'.
+From this point onward, he would always be credited by his more well-known stage name.